Sceptre/sceptre/docs/_source/docs/faq.rst

 How do I call AWS services or use AWS-based tools in my custom hook/resolver/template handler?
 ----------------------------------------------------------------------------------------------
-In order to call AWS services in your custom resolver properly, you should use the configurations of on the stack where the resolver is being used (unless you need to use a different configuration).
+In order to call AWS services in your custom hook/resolver/template handler properly, you should use the IAM configurations of the stack where the resolver is being used (unless you need to use a different configuration for a specific reason).
+This means your hook/resolver/handler should honor the ``profile``, ``region``, and ``iam_role`` configurations as set for your project and/or Stack Config.
+Simply invoking ``boto3.client('s3')`` is _not_ going to regard those and could end up using the wrong credentials or not even working.

-There is a simple interface available for doing this, the :py:class:`sceptre.connection_manager.ConnectionManager`.
-The ConnectionManager is an interface that will be pre-configured with the stack's profile, region, and iam_role and will be ready for you to use.
+There is a simple interface available for doing this properly, the :py:class:`sceptre.connection_manager.ConnectionManager`.
+The ConnectionManager is an interface that will be pre-configured with each stack's profile, region, and iam_role and will be ready for you to use.
+If you are using an `iam_role`, it will automatically assume that role via STS for making calls to AWS so you can just use it the way you want.
 It is accessible on hooks and resolvers via ``self.stack.connection_manager`` and on template_handlers via ``self.connection_manager``.

 There are three public methods on the ConnectionManager: